zorn/coin_flip/README.md

 # Coin Flip

-The project is a WIP demo of a Docker Compose example that containerizes an typical Elixir Phoenix project.
+This project is a WIP demo of a Docker Compose example that containerizes an typical Elixir Phoenix project.